Definitions of all things M&A related

 The acquirer purchases only the assets of the target company (not its shares).

 A company acquires a target that produces the raw material or the ancillaries which are used by the acquirer.
-It intends to ensure an uninterrupted supply of high-quality raw materials at the fair price.
+It intends to ensure an uninterrupted supply of high-quality raw materials at a fair price.

 One of the poor reasons to make a merger.
 If the target’s P/E ratio is lower than the acquirer’s P/E ratio, the EPS of the acquirer increases after the merger; however, it is purely an accounting, numerical phenomenon, and no value or synergies are created.